Who manages Camp Nawakwa and Camp Blue Sky?

 What are the sleeping arrangements at Camp Nawakwa?

 Children are housed in one of our cabins, with easy access to bathrooms and showers.
 Girls sleep in their own area, as do boys.
-Campers must bring their own sleeping bags, pillows etc., please see the camp
+Campers must bring their own sleeping bags, pillows etc. Please see the camp packing list

 What does my child need to pack for Camp Nawakwa?